Living With a Person Who Suffers From PTSD

 The next morning, simply tell them that you want them to try to tell you why they were angry and what they wanted you to do about it.
 Let them talk and, except for nodding your head and the occasional "ok" do not say anything until they are done talking and there is at least 30 seconds of silence.
 If it's 29 seconds and they start talking, again, keep silent.
 If they leave, let them and when they want to talk again, ask the original question, again.

-If they manage to come up with a reason for their anger and are able to last 30 seconds without talking and without leaving, ask them the following question: "Was your anger and the way you acted proportionate to the problem you had with me?"
+If they manage to come up with a reason for their anger and are able to last 30 seconds without talking and without leaving, ask them the following question: "Was your anger and the way you acted proportionately to the problem you had with me?"

-Next, simply make the following statement: "Your self medication isn't working for me.
+Next, simply make the following statement: "Your self-medication isn't working for me.
 Find another way that doesn't involve self-medication.
 Prescription medication from a psychiatrist is ok.
 Anything else isn't."

 Then stop.
 No matter what they say, your answer is, "Your self-medication isn't working for me."